Intimate relationship: Conflict

 Disagreements within intimate relationships are a stressful event, and the strategies couples use to navigate conflict impact the quality and success of the relationship.
 Common sources of conflict between intimate partners include disagreements about the balance of work and family life, frequency of sex, finances, and household tasks.
 Psychologist John Gottman's research has identified three stages of conflict in couples.
 First, couples present their opinions and feelings on the issue.
 Next, they argue and attempt to persuade the other of their viewpoint, and finally, the members of the relationship negotiate to try to arrive at a compromise.

 Individuals vary in how they typically engage with conflict.
 Gottman describes that happy couples differ from unhappy couples in their interactions during conflict: unhappy couples tend to use more frequent negative tone of voice, show more predictable behavior during communication, and get stuck in cycles of negative behavior with their partner.
 Other unproductive strategies within conflict include avoidance and withdrawal, defensiveness, and hostility.
 These responses may be salient when an individual feels threatened by the conflict, which can be a reflection of insecure attachment orientation and previous negative relationship experiences.
 When conflicts go unresolved, relationship satisfaction is negatively impacted.
 Constructive conflict resolution strategies include validating the other person's point of view and concerns, expressing affection, using humor, and active listening.
-However, the effectiveness of these strategies depend on the topic and severity of the conflict and the characteristics of the individuals involved.
+However, the effectiveness of these strategies depends on the topic and severity of the conflict and the characteristics of the individuals involved.
 Repeated stressful instances of unresolved conflict might cause intimate partners to seek couples counseling, consult self-help resources, or consider ending the relationship.